Qorinix QX / BENCHMARK

 5 · What stays server-side

-Exact provider model IDs, supplier API routes, credentials, failover order, and routing weights are never exposed in the public leaderboard.
-Only public benchmark names and observed metrics are shown.
+Exact model IDs, API routes, credentials, resilience order, and routing weights are never exposed in the public leaderboard.
+Only neutral reference names and observed metrics are shown.

 6 · Updates

 Numbers refresh continuously from production Arena traffic.
 The visible board is the rolling 72-hour aggregate.
-Anomalies (regional outage, supplier rate-limit) are flagged in the live status panel.
+Anomalies such as regional degradation or rate-limit events are flagged in the live status panel.

 Test these numbers yourself.